torvalds/linux/Documentation/admin-guide/pm/strategies.rst

 sleep states than when they are runtime idle most of the time.

 Moreover, the two power management strategies address different usage scenarios.
-Namely, if the user indicates that the system will not be in use going forward, for example by closing its lid (if the system is a laptop), it probably should go into a sleep state at that point.
+Namely, if the user indicates that the system will analt be in use going forward, for example by closing its lid (if the system is a laptop), it probably should go into a sleep state at that point.
 On the other hand, if the user simply goes away from the laptop keyboard, it probably should stay in the working state and